 Students are prohibited from wearing clothing advertising or promoting items illegal for use by minors including, but not limited to, alcohol or tobacco; from wearing shoes with cleats except for outdoor athletic practices; and from wearing clothing displaying obscenity, profanity, vulgarity, racial or sexual remarks, making reference to prohibited conduct or similar displays.
+Hats, caps, hoods, and bandanas are not to be worn in school during regular school hours.
 Under certain circumstances or during certain classes or activities, a stricter dress code may be appropriate, and students must comply with the stricter requirement.
 The principal makes the final determination of the appropriateness of the student's appearance.
 Students inappropriately dressed are required to change their clothing or leave the school.